Building Habits

 Remember that bar that we just talked about?
 If you are trying to quit drinking, do you really have to go there?

 Whatever this new resolution is, you will already be surrounding yourself with situations that will test your strength from the very beginning.
 You can’t help it, old patterns are tough to break.
-Every time you go to your local bar, you’ll want a drink.
+Every time you go to your local bar, you’ll want a drink and are putting yourself in jeopardy of the occasional slip.
 Every time you walk by that donut shop, you’ll want to go in and buy one.
-Every time you drive by your Starbucks drive-thru, you’ll want to go.
+Every time you drive by your Starbucks drive-thru, you’ll want to turn in.
 This is all normal, human behavior, so it is up to you to help yourself.

-Removing temptations isn’t a perfect art form, but do what you can.
+Removing temptations isn’t a perfect art form, but do what you can to give yourself your best chance.
 Find a new way to walk or drive home from work (even by a block or two) so that you can avoid your coffee and pastry temptations.
 If you took smoke breaks at work, don’t go to the area you used to smoke.
 Choose a new exit or time for leaving work.
-Clean your house of any alcohol/cigarettes/junk food, etc. so that you can count your home as a safe space for helping to create your habit.
+Clean your house of any alcohol/cigarettes/junk food, etc. so that you can count your home as a safe space for helping to create your habit and reach your final goal.

 You may have heard that people don’t break bad habits, they replace them with new habits.
 This is true!
 Don’t expect yourself to go cold turkey in quitting something or starting something and not feel some internal pushback.
-We are creatures of habit, so anything that you’ve done for a long while will be tough to replace, but it truly can be done.
+We are creatures of habit, so anything that you’ve done for a long while will be tough to replace, but you can do it.

 Find ways to be strong when you are feeling weak and make sure that you have a support system outside of yourself.
 It would be great if just wanting to do something was enough, but having some accountability, triggers and small changes will make all the difference.